kschuler/ling001/ling001/index.md

   - F 12-1pm (section 208)

 ### Materials
+- This webpage for syllabus, schedule, and links to all assigned materials
+- Canvas site for announcements and grading related things
+- Perusall for reading assignments

 ### Evaluation
 - **Exams (90%)** - There are four [exams](#exams) worth 150 points each, but the lowest exam score is dropped.
 There is no final exam.